ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 Let's start off these more "miscellaneous" match highlights, with one of, if not the closest match in the Round of 64.

-The outcome was all but predictable in ::{ flag=KR }:: [applerss](https://osu.ppy.sh/users/983349) and ::{ flag=CL }:: [Teruyama](https://osu.ppy.sh/users/9057823)'s first-round match.
+The outcome was all but predictable in ::{ flag=KR }:: ::applerss::{ user-id=983349 } and ::{ flag=CL }:: ::Teruyama::{ user-id=9057823 }'s first-round match.
 Despite the major differences in global ranks — applerss at #3 and Teruyama at #128 — and their seeding in EGTS (28th and 37th, respectively), the match was incredibly close.
 Every single map played on the players' respective picks was decided by a margin of less than 20,000 points, highlighting just how evenly matched they were.
 Both competitors showcased impressive skill, making it one of the most intense matches of the round.

 ### Round of 32: ::{ flag=JP }:: hz404 vs. ::{ flag=JP }:: Shamirin_mzk